Agustina Cherri: Career

-Agustina Cherri first taste of fame came after she played Camila in 1991's Grande Pa!, a show that made her popular among Argentine pre-teens.
+Agustina Cherri's first taste of fame came after she played Camila in 1991's Grande Pa!, a show that made her popular among Argentine pre-teens.
 At the same time, she participated in a variation of La Ola Esta de Fiesta, Flavia Esta de Fiesta.
 In 1993, she played Paola in Regalo del Cielo, which was not a major hit and has been a rather forgotten program by the general public.
 Her fame continued growing after her first stint at Chiquititas as Milagros Urién and, in 1998, she participated in Verano del '98, she played the role of Violeta Herrera, which was replayed by the Argentine television network in 2005.
 In 1999, Cherri was given her first opportunity to star in a show, playing Lucia Escobar, the leading female character in Cabecita.
 Two important events happened in Cherri's career during 2001: She was recalled to play Milagros Urién once again in Chiquititas, and she made her feature film debut, in a movie named Rodrigo, la Pelicula.
 Cherri participated as Gisela Vargas in Canal 13 Mil Millones, made in 2002, and as Anita in 2003 Son amores.
 That same year, she modeled for a calendar published by Caras magazine.
 During 2004, Cherri played Shamira in another major Canal 13 hit, Los Pensionados, and as Angela Capello in Hombres de Honor.
 In 2006 she starred in one of the chapters of Mujeres asesinas.
 At the beginning of 2007 she returned to the theater starring in the play ¿Quién le teme a Virginia Woolf?.
 In 2007 she's starring in the soap Mujeres de Nadie.
 The role was originally for Marcela Klobooster, who also starred in Chiquititas, but she couldn't accept it.
 Mujeres de Nadie is doing well on its afternoon slot at Canal 13.
 That same year she appeared in Todos contra Juan where she depicted herself.
 In 2009 she starred alongside Carmen Vallejos and Leonor Benedetto the prestigious unitary Rosa, Violeta y Celeste in Canal 7.
 In 2010 she returns to participate in the telenovela Todos contra Juan.
 After moving away from acting for almost a year and a half due to motherhood, Agustina returns to television as the protagonist of the new unit of Canal 7, El paraíso alongside Alejandro Awada and Mariano Torre.
 The unit and the performance of Agustina received extremely favorable reviews.
 In 2014, she was one of the protagonists of Pol-ka's sitcom Mis amigos de siempre alongside Nicolás Cabre, Nicolás Vázquez, Emilia Attías, Gonzalo Heredia and Calu Rivero.
 On the screen of Telefe she starred an episode of the unit La celebración, which was recorded a year before its broadcast.
 In the channel encuentro she produced and narrated the cycle Historias de género.
 In 2016 she is co-star of the telenovela Los ricos no piden permiso, where she plays Elena.
 In 2017 she star in the telenovela of Telefe Fanny, la fan where she plays Fanny.
 She is currently working on a theatrical work directed by Guillermo Francella based on the film of Paolo Genovese "Perfectos Desconocidos" alongside Carlos Portaluppi Magela Zannota, Gonzalo Heredia, Alejandro Awada, Mercedes Funes and Peto Menahem.